woltapp/engineering-summer-intern-2023/README.md

 **NOTE!
 Please do only *one* of backend OR frontend OR mobile implementation.**

+**Please take your time, use the entire time available to complete this to the best of your ability - we do not prioritise submissions by speed!**
 <p align="center" border="none">
   <img alt="Yuho, the Wolt mascot" src="./yuhos.png" align="center">
 </p>